linusheck/paternoster/README.md

 Consult all_arrows.txt for all of the arrows.

 There are the comparison operators =, <, and >.
 They work like math operations.

+To start a program, just cd into the directory the jar is in and type java -jar paternoster.jar <your program file>.
+You have to code in a monospace font.